TheOddler/aplai/report/report.md

 This could mean that the constraints are stronger in the alternate viewpoint (and thus also with channeling), meaning that any incorrect number can be ruled out using only propagation.
 But, it seems that this stronger propagation actually uses more time compared to just doing some backtracking.

-With _ECLiPSE_, there are a lot of search parameters that you can choose from.
+With _ECLiPSe_, there are a lot of search parameters that you can choose from.
 The following are the possible variable selection strategies:

 * _input order_: Variables are considered in the order that they were passed to the search predicate.